Dean H. Kedes

-Dean Hamilton Kedes (born February 20, 1960) is an American scientist in the field of virology and current director of the medical scientist training program at the University of Virginia school of medicine.
+Dean Hamilton Kedes (born February 20, 1960) is an American scientist in the field of virology and former director of the medical scientist training program at the University of Virginia school of medicine.

 Education

 Kedes was born in 1960 to Shirley and Laurence H. Kedes.
 He earned a BS in biology from Stanford University where he conducted neurobiology research under Eric Shooter.
 Following completion of his undergraduate degree, Kedes matriculated into the MD-PhD track at Yale University School of Medicine, obtaining his dual degrees in 1988.
 His thesis was on pre-mRNA splicing completed under Joan A. Steitz.
 Kedes returned to Stanford University to do a residency in internal medicine from 1988-1991.
 In 1992 he completed an infectious disease fellowship at University of California San Francisco.
 From 1993-1996 he held a post doctoral position under Donald Ganem where he was awarded a Howard Hughes Medical Institute Post-doctoral Physician Scientist fellowship.